 Other methods of payment (like card or Chip & PIN) can't be cancelled, once payment has been made - even if the order hasn't been confirmed in Spektrix.
 This is because, in the case of any card payment, the payment has already been approved by the bank.
 If a customer changes their mind after making a card payment, you need to refund the payment.

 When you're creating a Custom Payment Type you have the choice of whether to allow payments to be cancelled or not.
 If you don't tick this box then your Custom Payment Type will behave in the same way as card payments, and you'll need to make a refund rather than cancelling the payment.

-Generally speaking we would recommend that you do tick this box, as for most occasions you will probably want to allow your sales staff to cancel payments using Custom Payment Types.
+Generally speaking we would recommend that you do tick this box, as on most occasions you probably will want to allow your sales staff to cancel payments that have been made using Custom Payment Types.

 Editing Custom Payment Types